tobyweed/MobileLighting/README.md

     * MobileLighting libraries/frameworks:
         * MobileLighting_Mac/CocoaAsyncSocket.framework
         * MobileLighting_iPhone/CocoaAsyncSocket.framework
-        * MobileLighting_Mac/calib/libcalib (this currently needs to be manually recompiled using "make")
         * MobileLighting_Mac/activeLighting/libImgProcessor

         If they appear in _red_ in the left sidebar under "MobileLighting/Frameworks", then they cannot be found.
 This means they need to be re-added.
 Instructions: